reaktor/node-tupas/README.md

 ### Sample application

-See `sample/app.js` for a simple usage example.
+See `sample/app.js` for a simple usage example with Express.
 Run the sample app locally with `node sample/start-sample.js`.